cicsdev/cics-java-liberty-springboot-jpa/README.md

 spring.jpa.show-sql=true
 ```

-*spring-jpa.show-sql* is not required, but is useful to display the sql which the JPA function is using to satisy the requests being made.
+*spring-jpa.show-sql* is not required, but is useful to display the sql which the JPA function is using to satisfy the requests being made.

-*spring.jpa.properties.hibernate.dialect* is required to ensure that the application generates SQL which can be run by DB2
+*spring.jpa.properties.hibernate.dialect* is required to ensure that the application generates SQL which can be run by Db2

 - Deployment option 1: